But God is Faithful!

 Let a tiny virus enter our system.

-Covid-19 has taught us we’re not in control of our own destiny
+Covid-19 taught us we’re not in control of our own destiny

 Who can understand the mysteries of the universe?
-Why are you alive today and someone else is dead?
-Why have we have been to many funerals and no one has been to ours–yet!
+Why are you alive today, and someone else is dead?
+We’ve all been to many funerals, and no one has been to ours—yet!

 Hear the answer of Jeremiah: “Because of the Lord’s great love we are not consumed” (Lamentations 3:22a).